rguiscard/fossil-scm-in-zig/README.md

 Created `Makefile` includes two variables: `BCC` and `TCC`.
 They are set to use `cc`.
 Run `make` to make sure fossil can be compiled with necessary libraries in the platform.

 The compiled binary will be located in the same directory of Makefile, under `build` directory created above.
-All artifacts (.h, .o, etc.) will located under `build/bld` subdirectory by default.
+All artifacts (.h, .o, etc.) will locate under `build/bld` subdirectory by default.

 ### Build with zig cc ###